 Maintain your insurance

-Depending on what life throws at you, having personal insurance may help you to still meet your financial commitments, which could include making your home loan repayments.
+Depending on what life throws at you, having personal insurance may allow you to meet your financial commitments, which could include making your home loan repayments.

 After all, at least one in five Australian families will suffer from an insurable event.1